33 Real Christmas Gifts for 14 Year Old Boys

 Coleman Portable Camping Chair with Built-In Cooler

-Why we like it: His first adult-sized outdoor chair
+Why I like it: His first adult-sized outdoor chair

 I bought this Coleman chair when my son hit that awkward height where kids’ camp chairs left his knees at chest level.
 The built-in cooler sealed it; he packed Gatorade and his phone for his sister’s soccer tournament.